 - Add: Adds up the data from the source cell with the destination cell contents.

 - Subtract: Subtracts the copied data from the contents of the destination cell.

-- Multiply: Contents of the source and the destination cells are multiplied and stored into the destination cell.
+- Multiply: Contents of the source and the destination cells are multiplied and stored in the destination cell.

 - Divide: Divides the values of the destination cell by the values of the source cells.

 - Skip blanks: Avoids the blank cells of the source cells while pasting data into the destination cell.